Beginner Read Digital Strategy

 Step 4: A postcard will be delivered to the place of business and it will contain a five-digit verification code.

-Step 5: Once you’ve received the postcard log into Google My Business.
+Step 5: Once you’ve received the postcard log into Google Business Profile.
 If you have more than one business location, select the location you want to verify.
 If you only have one, select “Verify now”.
 Within the Code field, submit your five-digit verification code.

-In instances where your postcard is lost or doesn’t arrive, request a new code by signing into Google My business and clicking the “Request another code” blue banner at the top of your screen.
+In instances where your postcard is lost or doesn’t arrive, request a new code by signing into Google Business Profile and clicking the “Request another code” blue banner at the top of your screen.

 If your account is eligible for phone verification, you’ll see a “Verify by phone” option when you start the verification process.